 Ella Deaver becomes first woman elected to office in Jefferson County as Treasurer of the City of Golden.

 Floods hit Clear Creek, Bear Creek and South Platte, causing major damage along rivers and in Golden and Morrison.

 Great Flood from massive thunderstorm inundates Bear Creek, Clear Creek, Cub Creek, Golden Gate Canyon, Mt.
 Vernon Canyon, South Platte River and Tucker Gulch.
 29 lives are lost at Evergreen, Golden, Morrison and Mt.
 Vernon Canyon, with great material destruction in Clear Creek Canyon, Golden and Morrison.

 Train wreck near Dome Rock Station takes the life of William "Billy" G. Westall, engineer for the Denver, South Park & Pacific Railroad.
-Guiding a train with 450 passengers back to Denver, Westall discovered the tracks ahead of his train were blocked.
-He did his best to stop the train but it hit the debris and keeled over, pinning Westall and seriously injuring him.
-His passengers all survived but he died later that night.
+Guiding a train with 450 passengers back to Denver, Westall discovers the tracks ahead of his train are blocked.
+He does his best to stop the train but it hits the debris and keels over, pinning Westall and seriously injuring him.
+His passengers all survive but he dies later that night.

 A.O.U.W., the Ancient Order of United Workmen, erect monument to honor Billy Westall near the Dome Rock Station along the North Fork of the South Platte River, about halfway through the canyon.
 Students from West Jefferson Middle School work to preserve and restore the monument 2012-2014.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511